A note from Rev. Mark Bodeker - Updated December 2020

 The most important message for all of us at this time of ongoing restriction is that we are not alone.
 God is with us as we pray by ourselves, in groups and in families.
 There are many different ways in which we can connect with each other through technology.
 We continue to make full use of them and find different patterns of prayer, worship, pastoral care and fellowship for as long as it takes.
 Even with restrictions easing there is still not the opportunity for Great Western Park Church congregation to meet together physically.
 Whilst we work hard to change this we need to continue the existing pattern of 'live' services using Zoom.

-I will be praying Morning Prayer each morning at 9 am (with the exceptions of Wednesdays which I take as a day off).
+I will be praying Morning Prayer each morning (with the exceptions of Wednesdays which I take as a day off).
 Each Wednesday we will be emailing a simple 'thought' to reflect on and prayers.
 Each Sunday we also meet for a service of praise and worship which you can follow and which includes more interaction through worship, prayer and teaching.
 Singing 'together' may seem a bit strange but I recommend you following the words on screen and listening to our Worship Leader leading us.
 We also meet in small groups ('Life Groups') during weekdays to catch-up, to study God's Word and to pray.
 Here we are able to offer each other that brotherly and sisterly love that we most miss during this pandemic.
 As we gain access to shared building again, we will restart our Blankety Church, specifically for families.

 If you don't already receive regular emails with invitations, updates on what is happening in our church or a copy of our weekly Newsletter, then please contact me directly (contact details below).
 Although we are not yet able to meet together in the normal way, we are bound together through the ministry of the word and the prayers, by our common baptism and by bonds of Christian love.